 We need at least 5 times more cold dark matter than normal matter!
-Or perhaps something more radical: e.g., general relativity is wrong.
+Or perhaps something more radical!
+Maybe general relativity is wrong.
+In 2005, scientists found evidence that cold dark matter is real, thanks to gravitational lensing in the Bullet Cluster: